New retail park for Doncaster which features a European first

 Mayor Ros Jones said:

 “For the council to bring this exciting scheme to fruition and get it fully let in a difficult market shows how attractive Doncaster is to these high profile leisure outlets.
 It is important to remember that the original development had ground to a halt under the private sector developer but as the landowner we took the bull by the horns and have made it happen.

 The scheme brings new investment into the borough, creates over 200 new jobs and will provide additional rent and business rate income.
 It shows our proactive and forward thinking approach to regeneration and job creation is paying off.
 The scheme sits beautifully at Doncaster Lakeside and shows the quality of project we are delivering for our town and residents..”

 Anthony Dillon, managing director of Willmott Dixon in the North commented:

-“We are very excited to be working on Herten Triangle.
-Our recent work in Doncaster, which includes the new award winning National College for High Speed Rail and building over 100 new homes, is helping to drive growth in the region and we’ll be looking to further this by ensuring wherever possible that our project spend is with companies based in and around Doncaster.”
+“We are delighted to hand over that flagship project which will be a fantastic new retail addition for the town as well as an exciting catalyst for inward investment.
+Our recent work in Doncaster, which includes the transformation of the town’s iconic Wool Market, the ongoing delivery of the new Central Library and Museum as well as building over 100 new homes, is helping to drive growth in the region and we’re proud to continue to ensure wherever possible, that our project spend is with companies based in and around Doncaster.”